mirumee/ariadne-website/docs/ariadne-reference.md

 #### `context_value`

 The context value passed to all resolvers (it's common for your context to include the request object specific to your web framework).
+It can be of any type and is available as the `context` attribute of `GraphQLResolveInfo` instance passed as second argument to all resolvers.

 #### `root_value`

 The value passed to the root-level resolvers.
+Can be of any type.

+If type is ``callable`` it will be called with two arguments:

+- `context` - containing current `context_value`.
+- `document` - `DocumentNode` that was result of parsing current GraphQL query

+Callable return value will then be used as final `root_value` passed to resolvers.

+#### `logger`

+String with the name of logger that should be used to log GraphQL errors.
+Defaults to `ariadne`.

 #### `debug`